prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 5. Remove the original `BannerAdUnit`.
 6. Follow the instructions to integrate [Banner API](#banner-api).

-## Interstitial API
+### Interstitials

-To integrate interstitial ad follow these steps:
+To integrate an interstitial ad follow these steps:

 ```kotlin
 // 1.
 Create an interstitial custom event handler for GAM ad server.